Venezuela May Become The 9th Nation To Undergo A Successful Coup Since 2010

 Sudan (2019)

-Following the devastation to Sudan’s economy during 30 years of president Omar al-Bashir, on April 11 the country’s military forcibly removed its dictator.
+Following the devastation to Sudan’s economy during 30 years of president Omar al-Bashir, the country’s military forcibly removed its dictator on April 11.
 Lieutenant General Ahmed Awad Ibn Auf declared himself the head of state, ordered the end of ongoing protests, and dissolved the country’s government.

 Thailand (2014)